At the time you must chose one, which is prevailing?

-Worse, values are not created equal, there is no impartial measure to compare their merit* they have no privilege to measure or judge each other.
-You cannot judge all the other values by how true they are; you cannot judge truth on how beautiful, or generous or just it is.
+Worse, values are not created equal, there is no impartial measure to compare their merit* they have no privilege to measure each other.
+They are relative to each other but poor judges for each other: You cannot judge all the other values by how true they are; you cannot judge truth on how beautiful, or generous or just it is.
 The pairs I proposed as examples are all in possible conflict.
-Our value judgements require character and intelligence, not just loyalty to abstract codes.
+Our value judgements require character and intelligence - and, above all, wisdom - not just exclusive loyalty to abstract codes.

-Most people will swiftly agree with most of the high values of humankind: freedom, happiness, truth, respect, justice, equality, prudence, compassion, courage, modesty, patience, moderation, harmony, industry and so on.
-As for ourselves, who does not want a happy and meaningful life, those ultimate values of humanity?
-This could open a generous way towards harmony and peace, a rule for the solution of conflict.
+Most of us people, even the vilest, will swiftly agree with most of the high values of humankind: freedom, happiness, truth, respect, justice, equality, prudence, compassion, courage, modesty, patience, moderation, harmony, industry and so on.
+Who does not want a happy and meaningful life, those ultimate values of humanity?
+This could open, as it seems, a generous way towards harmony and peace, a rule for the solution of all conflicts.

-However, ask people which is the most important and prevailing in order to make life happy and meaningful; you will suddenly find in the pattern the striking differences that tell fascists apart from communists and religious fanatics from tolerant free thinkers; or, why not, tolerant believers and fanatic free thinkers .
-In good faith, each live their own edifice of values as so obvious and universal, the sole one possible, that discussion is impossible, a dialogue of the deaf.
+However, ask people which value is the most important and prevailing in order to make life happy and meaningful (not to speak about how they define what those words mean); you will suddenly find in the pattern of ranking the striking differences that tell fascists apart from communists and religious fanatics from tolerant free thinkers; or, why not, tolerant believers and fanatic free thinkers .
+In good faith, each live in their own edifice of values, so obvious and universal, the sole one possible, that discussion is impossible, a dialogue of the deaf.
 Values are too deep in the chest to discuss.

 The selfsame values change their bonds and consequences depending on how we rate their order of importance.

-Arguably, the difference between sages and fools is also a matter of good sense in judging the priority of values.
+Arguably, the difference between sages and fools is also a matter of good sense in judging the priority of values in a context.

 Did you ever find time to explore your backbone of values?

-To pull your own constellation of values within awareness and to size up your orders of priority - in general but also relative to the often incongruous seasons in which you live - is well worth careful reflection.
+To pull your own constellation of values within awareness - in front of your mind, not behind it - and to size up your orders of priority - in general but also relative to the often incongruous seasons in which you live - is well worth careful reflection.
 Simply because you want to be a free person, not a puppet or a weathercock.